UniqueSecure/MePOSAndroidSDK/README.md

   *** (NEW) boolean openCashDrawer(boolean validateCashDrawerStatus) throws MePOSException ***

-  If any cash drawer connected to the MePOS, this command will try to open it.
-The method returns true if opened or false if was already opened.
+  If there is any cash drawer connected to the MePOS, this command will try to open it.
+The method returns true if opens or false if it was already opened.
 If you need to avoid validation of cash drawer status and send the command directly, use ** validateCashDrawerStatus ** as ** false. **

 ### boolean openCashDrawer() throws MePOSException